The 1st Embodied4Arts Workshop @ RSS 2026

 Call for Contributions

-We invite two kinds of contributions.
-The regular workshop track welcomes any non-archival robotics-and-arts contribution: extended abstracts, short video demos, systems, methods, position papers, design studies, creative practice reports, negative results, and early-stage ideas.
+We invite non-archival poster contributions on robotics and the arts: extended abstracts, short video demos, systems, methods, position papers, design studies, creative practice reports, negative results, and early-stage ideas.
 We especially welcome work that creates artistic or human-centered value, not submissions whose main contribution is only improving a benchmark score.

 • Extended abstract: 1-2 pages